 Earlier when I started out as a dating coach, I use to videotape myself just to see how I look in front of my clients, what my body language looks like and how my presentation is.

-I initially picked up this skill from Tony Robbins and later learnt that all top coaches use this technique.
+I initially picked up this skill from another coach and later learnt that all top coaches use this technique.
 It gives you an idea of how you are perceived by others.
 In fact, all top football players and tennis players watch their own videotapes to improve their skill set.

 Try to watch yourself carefully, you will be surprised with the kind of things you will notice about yourself.